Center for Imaging Science

 The mystery of the human mind is one of immense complexity.
-Under the Cognitive Neuroscience Initiative, Florida International University (FIU) researchers are analyzing brain development, brain function and the neurological basis of behavior.
+Under the Center for Imaging Science (CIS), Florida International University (FIU), researchers are analyzing brain development, brain function and the neurological basis of behavior.
 These scientists are investigating possible applications of their pioneering research to advance the treatment of nervous system disorders.
 They hope to map one of science’s last frontiers – the human brain.

 FIU scientists are studying cognitive neuroscience in order to truly understand the organization of the nervous system and its impact on human experience.
 Because discoveries in this field require exploring ideas that transcend disciplines, they are working to bridge the gap between the physical and behavioral sciences.